Taking The Ferry From Italy To Tunisia – Don’t Do What I Did!

 My Last Two Days In Italy

 I needed to catch my train to Napoli at 6.56AM and I was definitely not leaving anything to chance.
 My anxiety was through the roof!
 The night before I was constantly waking up and checking the time.
-It must have been every hour or so that I was waking back up before going back to sleep.
+It must have been every hour or so that I was waking back up to check before going back to sleep.

 It was quite bad.
 On this morning I totally went into panic mode.
 My thought was that because I booked my train ticket whilst I was still back home in England the time difference meant that my train was coming at 5.56AM Instead of 6:56AM.